markshust/docker-magento/README.md

 This setup assumes you are running Docker on a computer with at least 4GB of allocated RAM, a dual-core, and an SSD hard drive.
 [Download & Install Docker Desktop](https://www.docker.com/products/docker-desktop).

 This configuration has been tested on Mac & Linux.

-> **Windows Configurations**: The Windows configuration does not currently work and is in need of a contributor to get functional once again.
-Please see [issue 100](https://github.com/markshust/docker-magento/issues/100) to contribute.
+Windows is supported through the use of Docker on WSL.

 ## Setup

 ### Automated Setup (New Project)

-> macOS & Linux Only

 Run this automated one-liner from the directory you want to install your project to: